Food in China: a mini-guide for expats and travelers

 If you order plain steamed rice (“baifan”白饭, or “mifan”米饭) plus side dishes, make sure to ask what type of condiment these particular dishes are prepared with.
 Either salty, sweet, sweet and sour, spicy or bitter.
 If you don’t ask you might get a big surprise!

 Ask the waiter for advice before ordering.
-By the way, this is the best way to improve your Chinese.
+In fact, talking with locals is this is the best way to learn Chinese quickly in China.

 Sichuan Food “chuancai“ 川菜 is regional and found everywhere in China.
 Dishes from Sichuan are the spiciest, but Chinese people like to eat spicy food in every corner of the country.
 It is useful to keep these words in mind: “bulade” 不辣的 “not spicy” and “yi diandian lade” 一点点辣的 “just a bit spicy“.